Cambridge 105: Awards

 In 2021 the station won the gold Community Award at the SME Cambridgeshire Business Awards.

+In 2024, the station again won a number of awards including presenters Steffi Callister, Amy Gray and Sean Lang for his adaption of "A Christmas Carol".

 Fundraising and the community

-Cambridge 105 Radio raises money in the community through outside broadcasts and broadcast marathons.
-These include Cambridge 105 Radio's annual Macmillan World's Biggest Coffee Morning held at its city centre studios and also broadcast live on the air, raising over £1,500 in total for the cancer charity from 2013 to 2017.
+Cambridge Radio raises money in the community through outside broadcasts and broadcast marathons.
+These have included Cambridge Radio's annual Macmillan World's Biggest Coffee Morning held at its city centre studios and also broadcast live on the air, raising over £1,500 in total for the cancer charity from 2013 to 2017.